Tannakian categories in positive characteristic

+By part (i), the left-hand side is again a neutral splitting algebra, so the morphism is an isomorphism.
+Any automorphism of $\Gamma_{\bT_1}\scA$ restricts to an automorphism of $\Gamma_{\bT_1\cap\bT_2}\scA$ and the latter lifts to an automorphism of $\Gamma_{\bT_2}\scA$ by Lemma~\ref{SplitFG}(ii).
+Hence any automorphism of $\Gamma_{\bT_1}\scA$ lifts to the left-hand side of \eqref{eqGGG}.
+Since the isomorphism~\eqref{eqGGG} is canonically under $\Gamma_{\bT_1}\scA$, claim (ii) follows. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{NewThmNeut}] For brevity we leave out the references to `super' in the proof.
+\begin{proof}[Proof of Theorem~\ref{NewThmNeut}] For brevity we leave out reference to `super' in the proof.
 Let $\bT$ be a tannakian category.
-We reinterpret Lemma~\ref{LemSmall}, using Theorem~\ref{ThmFibreNeut} and Corollary~\ref{CorResA}(ii), as follows.
-There exists a tensor subcategory $\bT^0\subset\bT$ with a neutral splitting algebra $\scA^0$ such that there exists no tensor subcategory $\bT^0\subsetneq\bT^1\subset \bT$ with a neutral splitting algebra $\scA^1$ which is an algebra over $\scA^0$.
+We consider the {\em set} $\Ob\bT/ \sim$ of isomorphism classes of objects in $\bT$.
+By the well-ordering theorem we can choose a well-order $\preceq$ on $\Ob\bT/ \sim$ and we denote by $\mathbb{O}=(\Ob\bT/ \sim,\preceq)$ the corresponding well-ordered set which we interpret as a category in the canonical way.
+For each $X\in\mO$ we choose a (unique up to isomorphism by Lemma~\ref{SplitFG}(i)) neutral splitting algebra $\scA_X$ of $\langle X\rangle \subset \bT$, which we consider as an object in $\Alg\bT$.